Pujan-Ajmera/Pujan-Ajmera/README.md

 # Pujan Ajmera

-Currently working on an  Node.js and Flutter
+Currently working on an  Node.js and Flutter. learning a bit of datastructures and algorithms

 Experienced in Java, React.js, Node.js, and Express.js.
 Interested in backend systems, automation.